hjs-spec/eusair-hjs-initial-assessment/docs/TECHNICAL_NEUTRALITY.md

 ### 2. Infrastructure & Vendor Neutrality

-HJS is designed to be infrastructure-agnostic, preventing vendor lock-in and respecting the **Digital Sovereignty** of the deploying entity.
+JEP is designed to be infrastructure-agnostic, preventing vendor lock-in and respecting the **Digital Sovereignty** of the deploying entity.

 * **Engineering Fact: Modular Decoupling**
-* HJS serves as a modular **"Judicial Branch"**, strictly decoupled from the **"Executive"** layer (AI Proxies, Cloud providers, or LLM engines).
+* JEP serves as a modular **"Judicial Branch"**, strictly decoupled from the **"Executive"** layer (AI Proxies, Cloud providers, or LLM engines).
 * It is compatible with any AI Proxy (AIP), major Cloud provider, or air-gapped On-premise deployment.